 The Central Manchester Audiology team are dedicated to providing personalised high-quality specialist care for patients with hearing and balance disorders to reduce the impact of these conditions.
 The service provides diagnostic and rehabilitative services for adults and children with symptoms of hearing loss, dizziness, tinnitus or hyperacusis.

-Our team of 21 Audiologists, six Speech and Language Therapists, three Assistant Audiologists, a Teacher of the Deaf, and a Hearing Therapist work at Manchester Royal Infirmary with some specialised clinics held at Royal Manchester Children’s Hospital.
+Our team of 21 Audiologists, six Speech and Language Therapists, three Assistant Audiologists, and a Teacher of the Deaf work at Manchester Royal Infirmary with some specialised clinics held at Royal Manchester Children’s Hospital.
 The service is integrated with the Ear, Nose and Throat department at Manchester Royal Infirmary and the Richard Ramsden Centre for Auditory Implants.

 Many of the services offered by Central Manchester Audiology Services are specialist regional services, including;

 - The Specialist Hearing Assessment and Rehabilitation Clinic (SHARC)